macrae/gridiron-guillotine/README.md

 ## 🎉 **Project Transformation Complete!**

-**Gridiron Guillotine v2.0.0** has been successfully transformed from a collection of flat Python scripts into a **professional, production-ready package** with:
+**Gridiron Guillotine v2.2** has been successfully enhanced with championship-level tier-based drafting and comprehensive 2025 NFL integration:

 - ✅ **Modern Python Package Structure** with proper imports and namespacing
 - ✅ **Comprehensive CLI Interface** - `gridiron --help` for all functionality